2017 U Sports University Cup

 The UNB Varsity Reds won their 7th title (6th under head coach Gardiner MacDougall) and their first title defense over the Saskatchewan Huskies coached by Dave Adolph.
-The #5 seed has appeared in the finals six times since the expanded format started in 1998 and has won three titles; UNB in each case (2007, 2016 & 2017).
+The #5 seed has appeared in the finals six times since the expanded format started in 1998 and has won three titles; UNB in each case (2007, 2016 and 2017).
 The #6 seed has appeared in 4 finals and has not yet won.

-UNB's title defense follows on the heels of Alberta's back-to-back titles in 2014 & 2015.
+UNB's title defense follows on the heels of Alberta's back-to-back titles in 2014 and 2015.